Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Application to metastable Markov chains

 \subsection{Logarithmic Sobolev inequality}

-In this subsection we focus on sharp estimates of the logarithmic Sobolev constant in the context of metastable Markov chains.
+In this subsection, we focus on sharp estimates of the logarithmic Sobolev constant in the context of metastable Markov chains.
 Again, we denote by $c$ a numerical finite constant, which may change from line to line. \begin{thm} Suppose that the Assumptions~\ref{ass:regularity}, \ref{ass:PI+LSI:metastable:sets} and~\eqref{ass:Cmass} hold.
-Then, it holds that
+Then,

 \end{thm} In order to proof Theorem~\ref{thm:LSI:metastable}, we decompose the entropy $\Ent_{\mu}\!\big[\Mean_{\mu}[f^2 \,|\, \cF]\big]$ in~\eqref{eq:ent:split1} into the local entropies within the sets $\cS_1, \ldots, \cS_K$ and the macroscopic entropy